rvanmarkus/modx-laravel-models/README.md

     $book->templateVariables->get('NameOfTemplateVariables');

+> The ModxContentModel will query all the page data (all columns defined in modx_site_content table), you can make new models with other tables if you want.
+Or use just MODX pages with different templates IDs.

 ## Template variables
  You can eager load template variables by adding the 'TemplateVariables' relation (see Laravel [Eloquent Docs](http://laravel.com/docs/eloquent) for more information)

     $Books::with('templateVariables')

-The model casts automaticly the values of your template variables to laravel / PHP types.
-The cast will automaticly been done for the follwing template variables input types:
+The model casts automatically the values of your template variables to PHP types.
+The cast will automatically been done for the following template variables with the types:
   - Date
   - Text
   - checkbox (multiple values)